Charishma961999/Loan-Prediction/README.md

 The main aim of this project is to predict the loan eligibility of a person.

-To predict the loan data by using some machine learning algorithms they are logistic regression,Decision Tree,RandomForest.
+To predict the loan data by using some machine learning algorithms they are logistic regression,Decision Tree.,etc.

 Attributes in the dataset: